 An electromyogram may also be done to test for nerve damage.

 Talk with your doctor about the best treatment plan for you.
-Options may include: Use an ice pack for the first few days, then switch to a heat pack.
+Options may include: Reducing discomfort with ice and/or heat therapy

-Over-the-counter pain relieversPrescription pain relieversMuscle relaxantsMove as your able—strict rest may slow recoveryPhysical therapy and exercisesJoint manipulation of the spine done by a chiropractor or other trained provider
+Moving as you are able to reduce stiffnessPhysical therapy and exercisesJoint manipulation of the spine done by a chiropractor or other trained provider

 There are no current guidelines for preventing whiplash.
 It often occurs due to an unexpected event.